03Sep2025

 Discretionary vs Advisory: A Clear Comparison

-When working with a wealth manager, one of the earliest – and most consequential – decisions you’ll face is whether to opt for discretionary portfolio management or an advisory mandate.
-The difference lies in who makes the investment decisions and how involved you wish to be.
+One of the most essential decisions in wealth management in Switzerland is whether to choose a discretionary mandate or an advisory mandate.
+The key difference lies in who makes the investment decisions and how involved you want to be.
+This article offers a clear comparison, highlights the advantages and disadvantages, and explains which approach suits different investor needs.

 Discretionary Portfolio Management